parca-dev/katacoda-scenarios/kubernetes/step3.md

-Once Parca and Parca Agent are both running, you can navigate to the web interface on the browser.

 [Let's visit Parca Server Dashboard](https://[[HOST_SUBDOMAIN]]-7070-[[KATACODA_HOST]].environments.katacoda.com/)

 You should shortly see the `Select profile...` dropdown menu populate with the profiles that Parca is retrieving from itself and receiving from the Agent.